 Multi-factor Authentication is an additional layer of defense, and an effective one.
 MFA requires an additional input from an authenticated user often via mobile app, biometrics, or physical token to ensure the person logging in is indeed the person who should be logging in.

 Certified CIO integrates with Duo MFA for MFA due to its ability to “play well with others” with regards to various software needs and architectures across our customers’ systems.
-We encourage all end customers to incorporate MFA into their policies due to its exponential security gains.
+These deployments are also included in our service plans.

 Zero Trust Policies